TerrySimBar/web_scrape_challenge/README.md

 <br>

 ---
-- The number of Earth days in a martian year is estimated by subtracting the inputs of two consecutive peak coordinates of the graph. ie. 1425-650 = 675.
-A reliable source is also check on the internet to validate the estimation.
+- The number of Earth days in a martian year is estimated visually by subtracting the inputs of two consecutive peak coordinates of the graph. ie. 1425-650 = 675.
+A reliable source is also checked on the internet to validate the estimation.
 <br>

 #### Martians years (NASA.gov website)